Skip to main content

 When to get medical help

-You should go to a minor injuries unit or see your GP if:
+You should contact urgent and emergency care services or see your GP if:

 A ruptured tendon usually causes sudden and severe pain.
 You might hear a popping or snapping sound during the injury.